We have more calculators to help you with your situation.

 The first home owners grant is a hot political topic!

 In fact the grants were first introduced in 2000 to offset the increase in new home prices due to the introduction of the GST.

 Politicians are well aware that young Australians are concerned that they may not be able to afford a home.
 For this reason they often promise new benefits during elections.

 Federal elections are likely to result in changes to the standard first home owners grant, as this is a Federal scheme.

 State elections are likely to result in changes to construction, new home, relocation and regional grants as well as stamp duty exemptions.

 If the building industry is stagnating then it is likely that the state government will introduce or increase their new home grant as this has been a very effective method of boosting the industry.

-Currently there is no end date for the main first home owners grant.
+Currently, there is no end date for the main first home owner grant scheme.

 Which states have first home grants?